renesas-rz/meta-rz-edge-ai-demo/README.md

 The CMOS camera sensor (OV5645) is no longer available, and should not be used for mass production.
 Any software support provided is for evaluation purposes only.

+### Pose Estimation Mode
+The Pose Estimation Mode is currently only supported on the RZ/G2L and RZ/G2LC platforms due to the MoveNet models requiring TensorFlow v2.5.3 to function correctly.